MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-telegraf.md

 There are multiple ways to flatten dynamic columns by using the [extend](kusto/query/extendoperator.md) operator or [bag_unpack()](kusto/query/bag-unpackplugin.md) plugin.
 You can use either of them in update policy *Transform_TargetTableName()* function.

-* **Use [extend](kusto/query/extendoperator.md) operator**: We recommend using this approach as it's faster and robust.
+* **Use the extend operator**: We recommend using this approach as it's faster and robust.
 Even if the schema changes, it will not break queries or dashboards.

     ```kusto
     Tablenmae